 - change deployment and follow-up

-- review of the QMS by top management after changes are effected.
+- review of the QMS by top management after changes are affected.

 - Consequences of the change